Longford: Places of interest

 Located to the south of Longford, in Keenagh, is the visitor centre of the Corlea Trackway.
 It houses a preserved 18-metre stretch of Iron Age bog road, which was built in c.
 148 BC.
 There are also a number of portal dolmens located around Longford.

-The town serves as the cathedral town of the Roman Catholic Diocese of Ardagh and Clonmacnoise.
+Longford is the cathedral town of the Roman Catholic Diocese of Ardagh and Clonmacnoise.
 St Mel's Cathedral, dedicated to Saint Mel, the founder of the diocese of Ardagh, was built between 1840 and 1856.
-It was designed by architect John Benjamin Keane, who also designed St Francis Xavier's Church on Gardiner Street in Dublin.
-St Mel's Cathedral features several stained glass windows by Harry Clarke studios.
+It was designed by architect John Benjamin Keane and features several stained glass windows by Harry Clarke studios.
 These include one of Clarke's earliest works, The consecration of St. Mel as Bishop of Longford, which was exhibited at the RDS Annual Art Industries Exhibition in 1910, where it received second prize.
 The cathedral was extensively damaged in a fire on Christmas Day 2009.
 It remained closed for five years after the fire, while it was the centre of one of the largest restoration projects undertaken in Europe.
-It reopened for services at midnight mass on Christmas Eve 2014 and has since become a tourist attraction.
-Two of the intricate stained-glass windows in the transepts of the cathedral, depicting St Anne and the Resurrection, have been restored.
+It reopened for services at midnight mass on Christmas Eve 2014.

-Longford town has a 212-seat theatre called Backstage Theatre just outside of the town, and a four-screen multiplex cinema, with restaurants.
-The Irish Prison Service HQ, which is in the Lisnamuck area of the town, has a sculpture by artist Remco de Fouw, which is one of the largest pieces of sculpture in Ireland.
+Longford has a 212-seat theatre called Backstage Theatre just outside of the town, established in 1995.

 In a 2003 Guardian article about Patrick McCabe, Longford's "features of distinction" are described as including "a hulking cathedral, a rash of fast-food joints, a grubby cinema and a shopping mall".